 Yellow Crazy Ants form super colonies with several queens and once a super colony is established, it can expand rapidly, in some cases doubling in size in 12 months.

-In order to effectively eradicate the ant, NSW DPI and its partners need to apply bait in and around the Lismore CBD and directly treat known nests.
-Care will be taken to ensure safe application of the baits and treatments.
+In order to effectively eradicate the ant, NSW DPI and its partners have applied bait in and around the Lismore CBD to directly treat known nests.
+Care has been taken to ensure safe application of the baits and treatments.

 Fipronil is specifically designed to target invertebrate animals (animals without backbones) This product has been tested extensively and there is no evidence that Fipronil is harmful to humans.